ahmdmau/ModularApps/README.md

 # ModularApps
-Lear to create modular app by splitting each module
+Learn to create modular app by splitting each module